-The amounts reflected for termination of each of the executives in the "Involuntary or Good Reason Termination (Not In Connection with Change in Control)" are (i) their respective annual base salaries for 12 months and (ii) the prorated portion of any earned but unpaid target cash incentive for the year.
-The amounts reflected in the "Involuntary or Good Reason Termination (In Connection with Change in Control)" are (i) their respective annual base salaries for 12 months and (ii) the prorated portion of any earned but unpaid target cash incentive for the year.
-The amounts reflected in the "Involuntary or Good Reason Termination (In Connection with Change in Control)" are (ii) their respective annual base salaries for 12 months and (ii) the prorated portion of any earned but unpaid target cash incentive for the year.
-The amounts reflected in the "Involuntary or Good Reason Termination (In Connection with Change in Control)" column include a lump sum payment equal to (a) 24 months of the executive's annual base salary and (b) two times the average of the cash bonus for the three years preceding the date of termination.
+The amounts reflected for termination of each of the executives in the "Involuntary Without Cause or Good Reason Termination (Not In Connection with Change in Control)" are (i) their respective annual base salaries for 12 months (ii) 1 times the average of the prior 2 years annual cash incentive.
+The amounts reflected in the "Involuntary Without Cause or Good Reason Termination (In Connection with Change in Control)" column include a lump sum payment equal to (a) 30 months of the executive's annual base salary and (b) 2.5 times the average of the prior 2 years annual cash incentive.